-To achieve PhD candidacy, a student is required to request permission from the graduate committee in the School of Biological and Health Systems Engineering to take the comprehensive examinations by sending an e-mail to the graduate academic advisor.
+To achieve PhD candidacy, a student is required to request permission from the Graduate College to take the comprehensive examinations by sending an e-mail to the BME Graduate Program graduate advisor.
 These examinations are designed to test the student's mastery of the field of their completed coursework.
 The comprehensive exam committee administers the exam.
 Failure in the comprehensive examination is considered final unless the committee administering the exam and the head of the academic unit recommend and the dean of the Graduate College approves a re-examination.
 A re-examination may be administered no sooner than three months and no later than one year after the date of the original examination.
 Only one re-examination is permitted.
-Students failing the re-examination will be removed from the doctoral program, and will be given the opportunity instead to convert to the Master's Program in Biomedical Engineering, applying the work completed at that stage to the degree requirements of that program
+Students failing the re-examination will be removed from the degree program.